 So, should you choose a word too?
 And if so, how??

-I Wasn’t a Fan of the Trend … at First
+I Wasn’t a Fan of Word of the Year … at First

-I resisted “Word of the Year” for so long … for two reasons:
+I resisted “Word of the Year” for two reasons:

 1. I couldn’t imagine putting myself under that much pressure.
 Choosing a ONE word resolution?
 For the entire year?
 Impossible.
 What if I chose the wrong word?
 That would be devastating.
 (I know you fellow perfectionists feel the same way.) 😉